-- State school aid payments received pursuant to the State School Aid Act of 1979 or any successor law.
+- a.
+State school aid payments received pursuant to the State School Aid Act of 1979 or any successor law.

-- Federal funds.
+- b.
+Federal funds.

 - c.
 Donations.

-- Fees and charges permitted to be charged by public school academies.
+- d.
+Fees and charges permitted to be charged by public school academies.

 - e.
 Other funds lawfully received.

-The address of the registered office is Law Office of LaRae G. Munk, P.C.
-1650 Sanctuary Circle Howell, MI 48855.
+The address of the registered office is 4908 Tucker St., Midland, MI 48640

 The mailing address of the registered office is the same.

-The name of the resident agent at the registered office is LaRae G. Munk.
+The name of the resident agent at the registered office is La Rae G. Munk